Sports in Tamil Nadu: Tennis

-Chennai Open was an ATP World Tour 250 series tournament previously held annually in January at SDAT Tennis Stadium in Chennai.
+Chennai Open was an ATP World Tour 250 series tournament that used to be held annually in January at SDAT Tennis Stadium in Chennai.
 It was the only ATP tournament held in the country until 2017, after which the tournament moved to Pune.
 Notable players are Ramesh Krishnan, Ramanathan Krishnan, Vijay Amritraj, Mahesh Bhupathi, Ramkumar Ramanathan, Prajnesh Gunneswaran, Jeevan Nedunchezhiyan, Vijay Sundar Prashanth, N.Sriram Balaji and Nirupama Vaidyanathan.